 2. Recommended Client-Based Courses

 Students should consider what group(s) of clients they plan to represent in their practice of health law.
-The following recommendations are intended to assist the students in determining which courses are best suited toward different types of clients.
+The following recommendations are intended to assist the students in determining which courses are best suited to different types of clients.
 These are only recommendations.
-Students are free to choose any courses they wish, as long as they take the required concentration courses and achieve the required 21 credits, as described above.
+Students are free to choose any courses they wish, as long as they take the required Concentration courses and achieve the required 21 credits, as described above.

 Providers (e.g., hospitals, physician groups, nursing homes)